rainjs/rainjs/sources/client/api/ViewContext.txt

-    :param  eventName:
+    :param String eventName:
         Event name we want to subscribe to.
 Can be any string value.

-    :param  callback:
+    :param Function callback:
         This is the callback method that will get executed.
-It must have a single parameter called data.
+It must have a single parameter called data. e.g.: function(data)
-            Ex: function(data)